Suzaku Kururugi: Lost Colors

 In the video game spin-off Code Geass: Lost Colors, if the player uses Rai's geass on Suzaku to make him join the Black Knights, Suzaku joins and brutally fights off the Britannian forces.
 He also participates in the Black Rebellion, which has the Black Knights winning the war.
 The player may choose to pursue Suzaku as a friend by joining the Britannian military.
 In the All Hail Britannia route, Rai becomes Suzaku's partner in battle and receives a Knightmare Frame of his own similar to the Lancelot.
-He may use his own Geass to stop Euphemia from ordering the infamous massacre portrayed in episode 22-23 under Lelouch's accidental Geass.
+He may use his own Geass to stop Euphemia from ordering the infamous massacre portrayed in episodes 22-23 under Lelouch's accidental Geass.
 After ordering the Princess to stop and then ordering the crowd to forget her order, Euphemia's plan to create the Special Zone of Japan succeeds.
 Rai and Suzaku are then known as the new country's two White Knights.
 In the Black Knights path, Suzaku can stop Euphemia from Lelouch's control.